-On 1 March 2018 parents will be notified of the outcome to their application.
-If you applied online you will be sent an email on this day.
+On 1 March 2021 parents will be notified of the outcome to their application.
+If you applied online you will be sent an email on this day if you requested an email.
 If you completed a paper application then a letter will be sent out by 2nd class post on this day.